lampkid/api-mock-middleware/README.md

-api-mock-middleware
+api-mocker-middleware
 ---

-api-mock-middleware is a [webpack-dev-server](https://github.com/webpack/webpack-dev-server)  middleware that creates mocks for REST APIs.
+api-mocker-middleware is a [webpack-dev-server](https://github.com/webpack/webpack-dev-server)  middleware that creates mocks for REST APIs.
 It will be helpful when you try to test your application without the actual REST API server.

 **Features:**